144 Tasman Road, Ōtaki, New Zealand 5512

 Venue: Te Wānanga o Raukawa, 41 Te Rauparaha Street, Ōtaki

-A jam packed day to explore study options, interactive activities and access to a range of career pathways initiated and led by the desires of rangatahi for rangatahi, including:
+A jam packed day to explore study options, interactive activities and access to a range of health and wellbeing information and career pathways, initiated and led by the desires of rangatahi for rangatahi, including:

 Please see below for all the information you need to know about what to expect on the day!